Online Learning-Enhanced High Order Adaptive Safety Control: Learning-enhanced High-order Adaptive Control Barrier Functions

 \section{Learning-enhanced High-order Adaptive Control Barrier Functions}

-CBF-based controllers are safe by definition for a known dynamical system.
-In practice, such safety guarantees can be violated due to model inaccuracies, such as not fully capturing the true dynamics of the robot.
-In this work, we propose an efficient learning-enhanced high-order aCBF using knowledge-based neural ODEs, or NODE-HO-aCBF for short.
-Our approach compensates for complex model perturbations from observable state-control data, improving safety on the fly.
-In Sec.~\ref{sec:Learning-enhanced_HO-aCBFs}, we introduce our learning-enhanced NODE-HO-aCBF optimization framework.
-In Sec.~\ref{sec:KNODE_online}, we introduce KNODE for learning residual dynamics online.
-In Sec.~\ref{sec:method_example}, we present an example of a double integrator that maintains a safety distance from obstacles using our NODE-HO-aCBF controller.
-The overall framework for NODE-HO-aCBF is depicted in Fig.~\ref{fig:framework}.
+Modeling inaccuracy can invalidate the safety guarantee of a CBF controller.
+We propose an efficient learning-enhanced high-order aCBF using KNODE, or NODE-HO-aCBF for short, depicted in Fig.~\ref{fig:framework}.
+Our approach compensates for model perturbations from state-control data, improving safety online.
+In Sec.~\ref{sec:Learning-enhanced_HO-aCBFs}, we introduce our NODE-HO-aCBF optimization framework.
+In Sec.~\ref{sec:KNODE_online}, we introduce KNODE for online residual learning.
+In Sec.~\ref{sec:method_example}, we present an example of collision avoidance using a double integrator with our controller.